-- a. the fees and expenses charged by the Legal Owner; - b. any reasonable fees and expenses charged by any person (other than the Management Company) in performing the annual audit of the Fund and out-of-pocket expenses charged by any such person in preparing other reports for the Investors; - c. all the reasonable expenses of the Meetings of Investors and Investment Committee meetings; - d. any dead deal costs (fees charged directly to the Fund by external service providers); - e. any expenses incurred by the Fund as a result of an appointment of external advisors (including legal counsel) in relation to Fund matters; - f. the interests, fees and expenses charged in connection with borrowings by the Fund; - g. the fees and expenses of all legal, tax, financial, valuation or other professional advisors retained in respect of the Fund and its business; - h. all expenses of any litigation or arbitration (including fees of lawyers engaged to act in relation to any arbitration, suit or proceeding) by or against Indemnified Parties to the extent an Indemnified Party has a right to be indemnified by the Fund;

-- i. the fees and out-of-pocket expenses of the External Valuer(s);

-- j. any (future) regulatory fees;

-- k. any marketing and printing fees;

-- I. any fees relating to the windup of the Fund;

-- m. bank charges;

-- n. the Fund Management Fee;

-- o. the Asset Management Fee;

-- p. the Property Management Fee;

-- q. all property management services acquired by the Fund from external service providers;

-- r. any fees of the Depositary.
+- a. the fees and expenses charged by the Legal Owner; - b. any reasonable fees and expenses charged by any person (other than the Management Company) in performing the annual audit of the Fund and out-of-pocket expenses charged by any such person in preparing other reports for the Investors; - c. all the reasonable expenses of the Meetings of Investors and Investment Committee meetings; - d. any dead deal costs (fees charged directly to the Fund by external service providers); - e. any expenses incurred by the Fund as a result of an appointment of external advisers (including legal counsel) in relation to Fund matters; - f. the interests, fees and expenses charged in connection with borrowings by the Fund; - g. the fees and expenses of all legal, tax, financial, valuation or other professional advisers retained in respect of the Fund and its business; - h. all expenses of any litigation or arbitration (including fees of lawyers engaged to act in relation to any arbitration, suit or proceeding) by or against Indemnified Parties to the extent an Indemnified Party has a right to be indemnified by the Fund; - i. the fees and out-of-pocket expenses of the External Valuer(s); - j. any (future) regulatory fees; - k. any marketing and printing fees; - I. any fees relating to the windup of the Fund; - m. bank charges; - n. the Fund Management Fee; - o. the Asset Management Fee; - p. the Property Management Fee; - q. the Alignment Fee; - r. all property management services acquired by the Fund from external service providers; - s. any fees of the Depositary; and - t. any expenses incurred by the Fund in connection with the acquisition of the Portfolio Assets upon, before or shortly after the Initial Closing.